-If you need to have your documents confirmed legally as exact copies of originals or you need to have the signature verified by a notary, you have two options: either go to a notary, or to a CzechPoint service at a post office (only documents in Czech and Slovak, though).
+If you need to have your documents confirmed legally as exact copies of originals or you need to have the signature verified by a notary, you have two options: either go to a notary office, or to a CzechPoint service at a post office (only documents in Czech and Slovak, though).

 The CzechPoint service

-CzechPoint service is a platform for assisted access to the public administration system.
+CzechPoint service is a government platform for assisted access to the public administration system.

 The complete map of CzechPoints is available here.
 You can find a CzechPoint in almost every post office as well – you can check on the map here, but you can also search for the nearest CzechPoint on google maps.
 The post would then have a CzechPoint logo out front.

 At CzechPoint, you can get: